Achieving Linear Speedup for Composite Federated Learning: Introduction

 where each client $i$ has access only to its local objective function $f_i:\R^p\rightarrow\R$ and the (possibly nonsmooth) regularizer $\varphi:\R^p\rightarrow (-\infty, \infty]$.

-In this work, we assume $\varphi$ is proper, lower semicontinuous, and $\rho$-weakly convex, and each $f_i$ is $L$-smooth on an open set containing $\dom{\varphi}:= \crki{x\in\R^p: \varphi(x)<\infty}$.
-This formulation encompasses the aforementioned applications.
+In this work, we assume $\varphi$ is proper, lower semicontinuous, lower bounded, and $\rho$-weakly convex, and each $f_i$ is $L$-smooth on an open set containing $\crki{x\in\R^p: \varphi(x)<\infty}$.
 We further assume each client $i$ can query an unbiased stochastic gradient $g_i(x;\xi_i)$ ($\xi_i$ is a random variable) of $\nabla f_i(x)$ with bounded variance, and that the proximal operator

 is computationally tractable for $\gamma>0$.